Hunter Dickinson scores 21 as No. 1 Kansas routs North Carolina Central 99-56

+“It was real fun to have people on my side for once,” added Dickinson, whose decision to leave the Wolverines left angry fans in his wake.
+“The atmosphere was insane.
+I’ve been hearing about it during my recruiting, and when I committed, and I was hearing so much about Allen Fieldhouse.
+And it lived up to it.”

+Dickinson lived up to the hype, too, finishing with 21 points, eight boards and five assists.

-Nic Timberlake had 13 points, KJ Adams scored 12, and Dajuan Harris Jr. dished out 10 assists for KU, which led 59-17 by halftime before coasting over the final 20 minutes to its 51st consecutive home-opening win.
+Nic Timberlake had 13 points, KJ Adams scored 12 and Dajuan Harris Jr. dished out 10 assists for the Jayhawks, who led 59-17 by halftime before coasting over the final 20 minutes to their 51st consecutive home-opening win.

 Ja’Darius Harris had 12 points to lead the Eagles.

+“We have 10 new guys who really, none of them have really played Division I basketball,” longtime NC Central coach LeVelle Moton said.
+“You play this type of game, you get their attention early.”

-Any doubt about the outcome was gone midway through the first half when the Jayhawks went on a 20-2 run to take a 40-11 lead.
-McCullar scored eight during the spurt, and transfer forward Parker Braun added a highlight alley-oop dunk.
+Any doubt about the outcome was gone midway through the first half, when the Jayhawks went on a 20-2 run to take a 40-11 lead.
+McCullar scored eight during the spurt, and transfer forward Parker Braun added a highlight ally-oop dunk.

+“The first 25 minutes, that ball moved” Jayhawks coach Bill Self said.
+“Seemed to me we got everything we wanted, even when we didn’t score.”

 Dickinson had 17 points, seven boards and four assists by halftime; the Eagles had 18 points, eight rebounds and two assists.